Constant trivial non-specific nit-picking criticism, refusal to value, undermining, exclusion, isolation, removal of authority,

 increasing of responsibility, starving of resources, overloading with work?
 Read this

-Just prior to the stress breakdown and after contact with Andrea Adams (the first time I had heard the term "workplace bullying" and the first time I was able to recognise my boss’s behaviour as bullying) I blew the whistle on the bully’s behaviour.
-Personnel responded by protecting and promoting the bully and getting rid of me.
-I now know this happens in around 98% of cases.
+Just prior to the stress breakdown and after contact with Andrea Adams I had blown the whistle on the bully’s behaviour.
+Personnel and the employer responded by protecting, supporting and promoting the bully and getting rid of me, a strategy which happens in around 98% of cases.
 The cost of my case I estimate to be around £250,000 which was paid for by the taxpayer.
 Not one penny was charged to the bully’s budget.

-The manager who bullied me has destroyed other employees.
-He was eventually fired in 1999 five years after I alerted personnel.
-His empire then came crashing down and the remnants of his department - which prior to his arrival was set to become the world’s leading supplier of software in its field - will probably be sold to a foreign competitor at a rock bottom price2.
+I know now that the bully in my case has destroyed other employees.
+Personnel and management finally fired the bully in 1999 five years after I alerted them.
+Since then his empire has come crashing down and the remnants of his department - which prior to his arrival was set to become the world’s leading supplier of software in its field - will probably be sold to a foreign competitor at a rock bottom price2.

-I calculate the cumulative direct, indirect and consequential costs of bullying to UK plc to be in excess of £30 billion annually, equal to a hidden tax of at least £1000 for every working adult each year.
-It is difficult to conceive of any measure that the government could take that would bring about a rapid and dramatic improvement in the performance of the economy.
+I recently calculated that the cumulative direct, indirect and consequential costs of bullying to UK plc are in excess of £30 billion annually, equal to a hidden tax of at least £1000 for every working adult each year.
+It is difficult to conceive of any measure that the government4 could take that would bring about a rapid and dramatic improvement in the performance of the economy and I urge all those involved in parliamentary process to support the Dignity at Work Bill as the first step in eradicating the destructive behaviour of bullying.

 Tim Field DBA (Hon)